1 Kings 3: Solomon's judgement (verses 16–28)

 This section records one episode of Solomon putting to effect the wisdom granted to him in giving an 'unusually clever court judgement' when he was confronted with a seemingly insoluble problem: 'claim against counter-claim without witnesses or evidence'.
 It was the maternal love—in itself not a legally relevant factor—that supplied 'the key to truth and justice'.
 The wisdom of Solomon in the administration of justice is an important royal function (cf. 2 Samuel 8:15; 15:2–6).
+The story of Solomon's judgment is similar in certain aspects to the events in 1 Kings 1–2, as shown in the table below: